...

 Project Size

 In general, offset printing is better for larger print runs because of the quality and cost-effectiveness of large projects.
-This means printing over 500 pieces will work out as more economical, and you also enjoy better colors and quality.
+This means printing over 500 pieces will be more economical, and you will also enjoy better colors and quality.

-If you only print a small number of items, digital printing is an option.
+Digital printing is an option if you only print a few items.
 With offset printing, more preparation involves creating the plates and other processes.
 So, for price alone, digital printing is a good choice for smaller projects.

-But if you want higher quality results, offset printing is a better choice, no matter the size of your project.
+But if you want higher-quality results, offset printing is a better choice, regardless of the size of your project.

 Turnaround Times